digitaltrails/vdu_controls/README.md

     The changes are fully functional, but still in progress.
   * Added option mono-follow-theme to flip dark/light on desktop dark/light theme change.
     Not all trays flip dark/light on theme changes, hence an electable option is required.
+    Defaults to enabled.
-  * The toolbar is now relocatable, double-vertical-line grab-handle, drag and drop.
+  * The toolbar is now relocatable and undockable.
+It features a double-vertical-line grab-handle for drag and drop.

 * 2.4.3
   * Fix a rare TypeError when light metering.